meltaylor78/pie_junkie/TESTING.md

 ### <ins>CSS_Code_Validation</ins>
 CSS code for the project was validated using the <a href="https://jigsaw.w3.org/css-validator/">W3C CSS Validation Service</a>.

-All CSS files were test individuals.
+All CSS files were tested individualy.
 Only one error was found, in the CSS file for the checkout app.
 An incorrectly written CSS line on a class that was no longer being used.
 I removed the class and CSS associated with it.

 All other files passed.